alp1n3-dev/cast/README.md

 - [ ] Support client certificates
 - [ ] Export as cURL command(s) `cast --curl-export -F auth.cast` (Both file and one-off CLI commands)
 - [ ] Export as OpenAPI v3.x (whatever is latest) `cast --openapi-export -DIR /tests/auth` (??? needed ??? maybe just an import option ???)
+- [ ] Create tests & benchmark tests for all files, flags, args, etc. Have these also run in GitHub.

 **v0.8**